dalefugier/RealDrawings/README.md

 ##### Solution

 The team's solution was to developer a new `Layouts` panel.
-This panel would show all layouts in a easy-to-use list.
-Double-clicking on layout items in the list would activate the layout, thus eliminating the need for the layout tabs.
-The panel would also provide additional functionality, such as creating new layouts, copying existing layouts, renaming layouts, deleting layouts, and more.
+This panel shows all layouts in a easy-to-use list.
+Double-clicking on a layout item in the list activates the layout, thus completely eliminating the need for the layout tabs.
+The panel also provide additional functionality, such as creating new layouts, copying existing layouts, renaming layouts, deleting layouts, and more.

 ### License